r-tidy-remote-sensing/tidyrgee/README.md

 you would for a data.frame you are sequentially:

 1.  filtering the ImageCollection by date
-2.  grouping it by year
+2.  grouping the filtered ImageCollection by year
-3.  summarizing at the pixel-level by taking the mean of all pixels in your date range for each year
+3.  summarizing each pixel by year.
+In this case, taking the mean NDVI value from all images in each year.

 The result will be an `ImageCollection` with the one `Image` per year that holds the mean pixel values